dsyme/fsharp-lang-suggestions-scripts/archive/suggestion-11273478-in-a-pattern-match-use-the-record-field-name-as-a.md

-# Idea 11273478: In a pattern match use the record field name as a default binding if none is provided #
+# In a pattern match use the record field name as a default binding if none is provided [11273478] #

-### Status : open

-### Submitted by Eric Stokes on 12/31/2015 12:00:00 AM
+**Submitted by Eric Stokes on 12/31/2015 12:00:00 AM**

-### 13 votes
+**13 votes on UserVoice prior to migration**

 In OCaml we can do,
 match somrecord with